KStruthers1/PetBreathCounter/README.md

 The developer can be contacted by email or via the google play store listing.
 Their email address is: petbreathcounter@gmail.com

-Ths gitHub repo allows information about the app, especially the privacy policy, to be available for users.
+This GitHub repo allows information about the app, especially the privacy policy, to be available for users.